viboud12/viboud12.github.io/analysis.md

 				<header class="major">
 					<h3>DIC Morphology Assay</h3>
 				</header>
-				<p>Looking to take advantage of DIC images traditionaly used as reference images in live-cell fluorescence microscopy experiments, this plugin segments cells in DIC images to track cell shape changes over time.
+				<p>Looking to take advantage of DIC images traditionally used as reference images in live-cell fluorescence microscopy experiments, this plugin segments cells in DIC images to track cell shape changes over time.
 I used this approach to quantify cell shape change through the last steps of mitosis as cells go from a rounded, spherical shape to an elongated shape in anaphase, to a dumbell shaped cell in telophase.</p>
 				<ul class="actions">
 					<li><a href="https://github.com/viboud12/DIC_Morphology_Assay" class="button">Plugin</a></li>
 				</ul>